-The only really horrible characters were a maths teacher called Collins who was a religious zealot of the worst sort who only lasted a couple of years, and Rupert Sutton who was an out and out bully.
-Both were spiteful hateful, and hated.
-Neither of them would have been tolerated for more than a term in today's environment.
+The only really horrible character was a maths teacher called Collins who was a religious zealot of the worst sort who only lasted a couple of years.

 In the photo below I can see 20 masters who were my contemporaries: